Gino-Freud-Hobayan/The-Sparks-Foundation_Internship_Projects/README.md

 I'm very grateful for this opportunity.

-I was able to practice and hone my skills about Exploratory Data Analysis on Python on two datasets.
+I was able to practice and hone my skills about Exploratory Data Analysis on Python on a business dataset.

 I also predicted the student's scores based on their study hours using Supervised Machine Learning.